Austria national football team: Pre-World War II

 The Austrian Football Association (ÖFB) was founded on 18 March 1904 in the Austro-Hungarian Empire.
-Max Scheuer, a Jewish defender who played for the Austria national football team in 1923; Scheuer was subsequently killed during the Holocaust in Auschwitz concentration camp.

 The team enjoyed success in the 1930s under coach Hugo Meisl, becoming a dominant side in Europe and earning the nickname "Wunderteam".
 The team's star was Matthias Sindelar.
 On 16 May 1931, they were the first continental European side to defeat Scotland.

 In the 1934 FIFA World Cup, Austria finished fourth after losing 0–1 to Italy in the semi-finals and 2–3 to Germany in the third-place play-off.

 A moment of the Austria v Peru match at the 1936 Olympics.

+There was controversy at the Peru v Austria match at the Football tournament of the 1936 Berlin Olympics.
+On 5 August, Austria beat Egypt 3–1 in their opening match.
+In the quarter-finals, Peru beat Austria 4–2 in extra-time.
+Peru had rallied from a two-goal deficit in the final 15 minutes of normal time.
+During extra-time, Peruvian fans allegedly ran onto the field and attacked an Austrian player.
+In the chaos, Peru scored twice and won, 4–2.
+Hitler called for a rematch, Austria protested and the International Olympic Committee ordered a replay without any spectators.
+The Peruvian national Olympic team refused to play the match again and withdrew from the games.
+The Peruvian government complained and their entire Olympic squad left in protest as did Colombia.
+Austria reached the final but were beaten 2–1 by Italy after extra time.

-The team then qualified for the 1938 World Cup finals, but Austria was annexed to Germany in the Anschluss on 12 March of that year.
+The team then qualified for the 1938 World Cup finals.
+Austria was annexed to Germany in the Anschluss on 12 March of that year.
 On 28 March, FIFA was notified that the ÖFB had been abolished, resulting in the nation's withdrawal from the World Cup.
+The Anschluss led to the integration of Austrian players into the German national team for the 1938 World Cup, although not including Austrian star player Matthias Sindelar, who refused to play for the unified team.
+Austria's place remained empty and Sweden, which would have been Austria's initial opponent, progressed directly to the second-round by default.